 the romantic combination of pinks and yellows are likely seen in most shabby chic bedrooms.
 A peaceful and aesthetic mix, pinks and yellows often bring an air of tradition to shabby chic rooms, utilizing an older mindset of styling and decorating shabby chic spaces.
 Both yellow and pink fresh flowers work beautifully and for added character, you can toss them in a white porcelain pitcher.

 From royal blues to baby blues, these flower patterns are becoming more and more popular — but especially the dull, Crayola cornflower blue.
 It’s softness and adds a unique romance to any feminine room, and when paired with a white comforter, the combination is a must have in any shabby chic room.
 To top it off, add some antique furniture and a gold framed mirror, and you’re all set.

-The teal and pink floral and color combination is not new to shabby chic stylists.
+The teal shade and pink floral and combination is not new to shabby chic stylists.
 The pair is incredibly unique and definitely a defining feature of a shabby chic room.
 From wallpapers to quilts to pillows, these designs will make you feel like you’re a pioneer designer making your space as trendy as possible for the English holidays.
 For a more vibrant or eclectic feel, you can turn up the teal, going with more bold shades rather than soft turquoises.

 The Most Timeless Shabby Chic Spaces

 Some shabby chic rooms outshine the rest, which is why we’ve saved the best relaxed-yet-stylishly-cluttered spaces for the very end.